markmontymark/patterns/README.md

 TODO

+- Add Cake Pattern and/or a dependency injection example foreach lang, starting point http://jonasboner.com/2008/10/06/real-world-scala-dependency-injection-di/

+- Erlang
+- Scala
 - C++
-- Erlang
 - Java 1.7

 	- partial 1.7 support in java/ already
-	- won't separate this out as a java7/ dir, like i did with perl/ and perl6/ because perl5 vs perl6 is a larger change than java 1.4 vs java 1.7, syntactically speaking
+	- won't separate this out as a java7/ dir, like i did with perl/ and perl6/ because perl5 vs perl6 feels like a larger change than java 1.4 vs java 1.7

 # Quick start